Roosevelt Community Garden

-The Roosevelt Community Garden provides garden members, volunteers and visitors of all ages, abilities and backgrounds with a quiet and enjoyable place to grow organic fruits and vegetables, learn about and share their appreciation for gardening and nature, and build relationships while helping their environment.
+The Roosevelt Community Garden was established in 2018 to provide community members and visitors of all ages, abilities and backgrounds with a quiet and enjoyable place to grow organic fruits, vegetables and herbs, learn about and share an appreciation for gardening and nature and build relationships while helping the environment.

 59 E. Fulton Avenue

 Hours of Operation

 April 1 until November 30th.

 $55 – Large Garden Plot (4’ x 20’)

 $25 – Medium Garden Plot/Section (3’ x 6’)

 $20 – Small Garden Plot (3’ x 5’)